OpenGVLab/InternGPT/README.md

-**The project is still under construction, we will continue to update it and welcome contributions/pull requests from the community**
+**The project is still under construction, we will continue to update it and welcome contributions/pull requests from the community.**